 Diana is an outcomes-focused, collaborative strategist, and project lead with 8 years as experience design practitioner, mostly as consultant in start-ups, non-profits, and agencies that work for social innovation and impact.
 Her past experience and clients include Capital One, Planned Parenthood, San Francisco Unified School District, and the National Park Service.
 Email Diana

 Bethany has worked at leading design studios in London, Dubai, and now San Francisco.
 She is experienced in Service Design practices, applying human-centered design techniques to a range of sectors including air travel, hospitality, public services, non-profit, retail, robotics, and telecoms.
 Bethany is most passionate about designing services that drive positive change for those that use them.
 Email Bethany

-Head of Studio, Idean
+VP, Head of Studio, San Francisco, Idean

-Jess is design leader who has worked with companies to set up service design teams from scratch, to launch new products, services and businesses and to fix existing products, services and businesses.
+Jess is a design leader who has worked with companies to set up service design teams from scratch, to launch new products, services and businesses and to fix existing products, services and businesses.
 She currently leads the design practice at Idean West Coast, bringing design & strategy together.
 She’s spoken at Design Thinking USA about launching new businesses, the Service Design Network Conference in Dublin and Digitized in Athens.
 Email Jess

 Written by Bethany Brown

 A service designer’s view on how the pandemic is changing services